 Enable the Ring manager function only on one device in the ring. - Configuration error: Ring link is connected to wrong port.
 A line in the ring is connected with a different port instead of with a ring port.
-The device only receives test data packets on one ring port.
+The device only receives test data packets on one of the ring ports.